H2Hydrogen/GitHubPractice/README.md

 ## GitHub Practice Repositories

-This is my GitHub practice repository
+This is my GitHub practice repository（Thinking.